Reasons Why Indoor Plant Leaves Turn Yellow, And How To Fix It

 If you use good fertilizer on your plants, you probably will not have to worry about this.
 However, it doesn’t hurt to check.
 Most plants thrive in a soil pH that is a little acidic (6.0-7.0).
 If soil is outside of a plant’s preferred range, certain nutrients may be lacking.
 It is important to make sure the pH is correct as it ends up affecting a lot more than you think.

 Plants need light to grow, that is obvious.
 What isn’t so obvious is how much they need.
 One way to know the perfect amount of light for you plant is knowing the Daily Light Integral for each plant.
 Check out our blog on DLI to learn more about it.
 The yellow side is usually the part that is receiving not enough or too much light.
+Either move your plant closer to a window, or invest in a grow light for indoor plants.

 Just as humans can contract virus such as COVID-19 or influenza, plants too can become sick from viruses.
 This is not as simple to notice as the other problems, but it definitely is one of the more important problems to look for.
 If you leave an infected plant, it could infect neighboring plants and completely ruin your garden.
 You should always check for an infection so you can cross that off as a possibility.

 The soil you put your plant in is just as important as the amount of light it receives or the amount of water it has.
 Plants obtain nutrients such as nitrogen, potassium and phosphorous from the soil through their roots.
 Check to make sure your plants roots are in a good amount of soil.
 One other issue might be that your water is too hard.
 Hard water has lots of calcium in it which can affect the nutrients in the soil.
+Check that you have not made one of the most common fertilizer mistakes as well.

 How can I fix this problem?